vlmlee/Wordle-Dapp/README.md

 npm run create-new-wordle-sepolia
 ```

-To interact with the smart contract, you'll need a frontend so in the command line, run:
+To interact with the smart contract, you'll need a frontend.
+So in the command line, run:

 ```shell
 cd frontend